 Just about everyone!
 We have senior citizens and baby-boomers, retirees, professionals, self-employed entrepreneurs, and college students.
 This creates a highly diverse workforce, just like Hays County!
 We are also looking for individuals who, in addition to being fluent in English, can also speak other languages, especially Spanish.
 If you are fluent in another language, please indicate this on your application form.

 Are election workers paid?

 Most elections pay $10.00 per hour to the presiding judge, $9.00 per hour to the presiding alternate judge, and $8.00 to election clerks.
 The Presiding Judge of the Precinct receives an additional $25.00 bonus for pickup and delivery of election supplies.
 All early voting clerks receive $11.00/hour as there are no presiding judges during this one- to two-week period.
 Opportunities are available during both early voting prior to each election and election day itself.
 Computer training is available for early voting and schools of instruction are held prior to every election day, both at no cost to election workers.
 In person training attendance pays $11.00/hour.

 How do I apply?

-If you would be interested in working, please contact our office at (512) 393-7310 or print and complete the Poll Worker Application Form.
+If you would be interested in working, complete the Poll Worker Application Form.
 Submit your completed form as an attachment to email@example.com.
-Alternatively, you can mail your completed form to:Hays County Elections 712 South Stagecoach Trail Suite 1012 San Marcos, TX 78666-5999
+Alternatively, you can mail your completed form to:Hays County Elections 712 South Stagecoach Trail Suite 1012 San Marcos, TX 78666-6294

 Finally, you may also fax your completed form to (512) 878-6699.